rhalbersma/xstd/doc/Dxxxx.md

 Acknowledgments
 ----------------

-We greatfully acknowledge feedback from Jerry Coffin and Andy Prowl.
+We gratefully acknowledge feedback from Jerry Coffin and Andy Prowl.

 References
 ----------